jazzsequence/jazzsequence.github.io/README.md

 I've built two color schemes -- `solarized` and `solarized-light` which can be used here, but savvy designer types can take a look at how the Sass files are architected and add their own.
 Your `colorScheme` must be either `solarized` or `solarized-light` or a custom scheme that you create.

 Color schemes are attached to a class that is added to the main `div` that wraps around the page, so to create your own scheme, simply put all your colors and styles into a single class and add that to the `details.js`.

+### Local Development
+You can build and test your profile locally by running an `npm install` and then using the `npm run dev` script.
+That will open a new browser window that live-updates when you make changes to the source code.
+Use `Command + X`/`Control + X` to stop the script from running when  you're done developing.

 ### Deploying your new profile!
 First things first, you'll need to run `npm install` to install the various Node dependencies.
 Some of these are for local development which, if you don't plan on making changes to the code, you won't be using, but you might if you do decide to make any custom tweaks.